Mumbai: Air India air hostess falls off while boarding plane, fractures her leg

 Also Read: Journalist attacked in Mumbai, 4 arrested

+Nanavati Hospital press release stated that an Air India cabin crew member was brought to Nanavati Super Speciality Hospital at 7 am after she suffered serious injuries.
+She is suffering from right leg compound fracture, a fracture in both heels and soft tissue injury in chest, abdomen and lower spine.

+Dr Prakash M Doshi, Director of Orthopedics, said, "She also suffered from a sprain in the neck (cervical spine)."

-However, post the incident, the flight left after a 90-minute delay at around 8:30 am.
+Post the incident, the flight left after a 90-minute delay at around 8:30 am.
 An official statement by the Air India over the incident is awaited.